← Explore the method

 Why the obvious read can be wrong

-A central-plant and elevator modernization cannot touch load that lives in tenant plug and occupancy behind the tenant meter, so the visible below-median number may be an occupancy artifact rather than an inefficiency the modernization can capture.
+A central-plant and elevator modernization cannot touch load that lives in tenant plug-and-occupancy behind the tenant meter, so the visible below-median number may be a fullness signal rather than waste.
+The other drivers to bound first are central-plant part-load, the plant may not be inefficient at the load it runs most hours, and vertical-transport and domestic-water energy, which the vendor deck often sizes on assumption.

 What a governed read reviews